dorian-grst/komposed-sh/operator/README.md

 - docker version 17.03+.
 - kubectl version v1.11.3+.
 - kompose version v1.0.0+.
-- Access to a Kubernetes v1.11.3+ cluster.
+- access to a Kubernetes v1.11.3+ cluster.

 ### To Deploy on the cluster